alexaorrico/AirBnB_clone_v2/README.md

 # AirBnB clone - RESTful API
 The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

+RESTful web service?
+The REST architecture was originally designed to fit the HTTP protocol that the world wide web uses.

+Central to the concept of RESTful web services is the notion of resources.
+Resources are represented by URIs.
+The clients send requests to these URIs using the methods defined by the HTTP protocol, and possibly as a result of that the state of the affected resource changes.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...